Chapter 1: Jamie

 Cold metal tingles the tips of my fingers as I fumble to get my old chain around my wrist.
 This rusty bracelet was the last thing my parents had given to me before they left for their honeymoon ten years ago.
 Their cab ended up slipping on some ice and crashing head on into a tree, killing them instantly.
 I remember that night so vividly.
 Two big, intimidating police officers escorting me out of my house after exclaiming "Your parents are dead."
 And then shoving me into a freezing car where they brought me down to the station.
 From there I was brought to an orphanage and soon adopted by a woman named Julie Green.
 Only later did I figure out that she was an alcoholic with a pretty severe anger problem.

-I'm seventeen now and wondering when my life will become happy, or even remotely normal again.
+I'm seventeen now and wondering when my life will become better, or even remotely normal again.
 I work three jobs, mainly to support this household, and since I work so much, I barely have time to have a social life, which means I don't have any friends.
 I'm alone, but I guess I'm OK with it; the quietness is nice.

 I sigh as I sling my bag over my shoulder, walk downstairs and head out the door without saying good-bye to Julie.
-It's not like she cares about me, someone could tell her I was dying in a ditch and she would just shrug her shoulders.
+It's not like she cares about me anyways, someone could tell her I was dying in a ditch and she would just shrug her shoulders.
 I don't even know why she bothered to adopt me, I guess maybe she was just lonely or needed a drinking buddy or something.
 Either way, what she did to me was unfair.
-Taking me up out of a depressing orphanage and then putting me in an even more depressing household.
+Taking me up out of a depressing orphanage and then putting me into an even more depressing household.
 The only reason I stay here is because I need a place to stay like any other person.
 I would rather live with an alcoholic than live out on the streets.

 I reach my stop and wait patiently for my bus to arrive.
 It's pretty crowded here today, I hate when it's like this because that means there's gonna be limited seats on the bus.
 I start thinking of strategies to somehow snake my way on first, when I feel someone grab my bag from my shoulder.